-- Blood and urine tests for monoclonal protein — This abnormal protein is produced by malignant plasma cells and is usually detected in the blood or urine of multiple myeloma patients.
+- Blood and urine tests for monoclonal proteins — These are the useless antibodies or antibody fragments called light chains that come from the clone of myeloma cells.
+Monoclonal proteins can usually be detected in the blood and/or urine of multiple myeloma patients.
 The monoclonal protein serves no useful function and sometimes has negative effects, such as blood thickening, kidney damage and abnormal bleeding.
 Because the monoclonal protein is sometimes found in patients who do not have multiple myeloma, further testing will be required if it is identified in order to reach a definitive diagnosis.

-- Bone marrow aspiration and biopsy — A small sample of bone marrow is collected from a patient’s hip for laboratory analysis to determine whether the bone marrow cells are comprised of an excessive amount of plasma cells (generally more than 10 percent).
+- Bone marrow aspiration and biopsy — A small sample of bone marrow is collected from a patient’s pelvis in the back for laboratory analysis to determine whether the bone marrow cells are comprised of an excessive amount of plasma cells (generally more than 10 percent).

 - Genetic and chromosomal tests — Specialized tests can reveal genetic or chromosomal abnormalities of the plasma cells that are usually associated with multiple myeloma.
-The results can also be useful for predicting a patient’s prognosis and response to treatment.
+In addition, the unique mutations in antibody genes of myeloma cells are identified.
+Results are useful for tracking minimal residual disease, predicting a patient’s prognosis and response to treatment.